VI4IO/io-500-dev/README.md

 3. **mdtest easy**.
  You can set the parameters to be whatever you would like.
 Any module and any other parameters.
 Typically performance is maximized with using a unique directory by process and doing empty files.
 4. **mdtest hard**.
 We enforce a particular set of parameters.
 Specifically, all the processes create files in a single shared directory and they write 3901 bytes to them.
 Your only control is to specify how many files each process creates.
 5. **find**.
 This benchmark allows the most flexibility.
 See the default ./io500_find.sh to understand the required input arguments and output format.
 Then you can edit it in whatever way maximizes performance for your particular system.
+There is also a parallel version available that is described in utilities/find/README.md.
 6. **md-real-io**.
 This benchmark is optional; it seeks to offer a more accurate test than mdtest.
 Anyone running this helps explore whether this is needed.
 The author plans to publish and will share authorship with those participating.